evilrobotindustries/nifty-generator/README.md

 ### Configuration

-The `config.json` structure has the following fields:
+The `config.json` structure has the below fields.
+A sample configuration file can be found at `config.template.json` in the source code above:

 | Name | Type | Optional | Description |
 | ---- | ---- | -------- | ----------- |